Nutrition International and the Government of the Philippines Bring Local Leadership into Action

 “Malnutrition is everybody’s business and it has to be stopped immediately!
 Let good nutrition prevail,” said Philippine Government Secretary Health, Dr. Francisco Duque III, who was representing President Rodrigo Roa Duterte at the event.

-The compendium was unveiled by Secretary Duque III and Under Secretary for Local Government Mr. Austere A. Panadero, in the company of the NNC Executive Director and SUN Focal Point for the Philippines Maria-Bernardita Flores and Project Director of the Technical Assistance for Nutrition (TAN) program at Nutrition International, Loretta MacKinnon.
+The compendium was unveiled by Secretary Duque III and Under Secretary for Local Government Mr. Austere A. Panadero, in the company of the NNC Executive Director and SUN Focal Point for the Philippines Maria-Bernardita Flores and Project Director of the Technical Assistance for Nutrition (TAN) project at Nutrition International, Loretta MacKinnon.

 “The involvement of the Philippine Government in the global SUN Movement has further reinforced the country’s commitment.
 We are confident that efforts and achievements such as those outlined in this compendium can encourage and motivate other SUN member countries in the region and around the world,” said Ms. MacKinnon.